 As we all know, technology has come some way over the past 100 years, and car alarms are no exception.
 But while we have a variety of sophisticated anti-theft systems to now choose from, it can be hard to know which ones are the best.

-In this article we’ll give you a few features to look out for when choosing your car alarm, as well as our own top recommendations.
+, we’ll give you a few features to look out for when choosing your car alarm, as well as our own top recommendations.
+For more tips around protecting your car from theft, check out our blog Keep Your Car Safe: 5 Tips to Prevent Your Car From Being Stolen

 Some Points To Consider